 B. All sexual abuse and / or sexual misconduct will be investigated and prosecuted to the fullest extent of the law, including administrative sanctions and / or criminal prosecution.

 C. Reporting – Any incidence of sexual abuse and / or sexual misconduct should be reported immediately.
-A report can be made directly to a staff member or via an Inmate Request; to speak with a detention supervisor, chaplain, social worker, the Detention Investigativion Unit (DIU) or use a Form 82 to speak with healthcare staff.
+A report can be made directly to a staff member or via an Inmate Request; to speak with a detention supervisor, chaplain, social worker, the Detention Investigation Unit (DIU) or use a Form 82 to speak with healthcare staff.

 If you are not comfortable reporting the abuse to staff as described above, you have other options: